Two police officers fired for ignoring robbery to hunt Pokémon

 The patrol’s communication system recorded the conversations of the two officers, who commented on the sudden appearance of a “Snorlax” – a virtual character from the Pokémon universe that is rare to catch.

-“For approximately another 20 minutes, the recording system captured (the policemen) discussing Pokémon as they drove to different places where virtual creatures appeared to them on their mobile devices,” the document reads.
+“For approximately another 20 minutes, the recording system captured [os policiais] discussing Pokémon as they drove to different places where virtual creatures appeared to them on their mobile devices,” the document reads.

 “While they were heading to the Snorlax location, Officer Mitchell warns Officer Lozano that ‘a Togetic just showed up,'” he adds.